-At Gwynt, we believe that enterprising family businesses are quickly becoming the driving force of the Dutch economy.
-We like to call them the New Influencers.
-The capacity to take on that influential role is within each family business.
+We believe that enterprising family businesses are quickly becoming the driving force of the Dutch economy, we like to call such a company a New Influencer.
+The capacity to take on that influential role, and becoming a new influencer is within each family business.
 However, it may be necessary to first learn other ways of seeing and doing things so that the business can adapt to a rapidly changing world.

 New skills and abilities must be developed for a family business to become and remain a New Influencer.
 Having researched and worked with many successful family businesses over the years, we’ve identified five essential capacities that require different perspectives and actions.
 We are convinced that enterprising and inquiring family businesses can use their passion, ambition and talented people to develop these five capacities in order to professionalise their business and secure its continuity.